There is little point in developing a high quality guideline if its recommendations cannot be implemented

 If your guideline development is not transparent and does not follow a robust development process it is likely that users will question its credibility, relevance and applicability.
 Trustworthiness is also related to reputation, which can be affected by both the organisation developing the guideline and how their guideline development methods compare to best practice standards (e.g. NHMRC approval of clinical practice guidelines).

 Organisations that develop guidelines should consider their profile and relationship with stakeholders, as building trust with them might enhance the prominence of the guideline and improve its uptake; consider opportunities to collaborate with or seek the endorsement of reputable stakeholders.
-The guidelines for the management of absolute cardiovascular disease risk were developed by four condition groups collaborating as the National Vascular Disease Prevention Alliance and were subsequently endorsed by the RACGP.

 4. Form actionable recommendations